-The pGALS (paediatric Gait, Arms, Legs and Spine) basic examination is described.
+pGALS (paediatric Gait, Arms, Legs, Spine) is simple approach to musculoskeletal assessment.

-pREMS (paediatric Regional Examination of the Musculoskeletal System) is a systematic detailed examination of a particular joint, based on the ‘look, feel, move’ principle.Video demonstrations of each component of pREMS are available.
+pREMS (paediatric Regional Examination of the Musculoskeletal System) is a detailed examination of each joint, based on ‘look, feel, move, function’.

 A further demonstration of pGALS and pREMS being used together in a child with joint contractures is also available.